 It might be little consolation that the city’s property taxes are generally lower than the surrounding suburbs, which are relied on primarily to fund education.
 However, at least we can illuminate the process

 The city’s Department of Finance values, or assesses, your property annually.
 Each January, the department mails a Notice of Property Value, outlining the property’s market and assessed value.
 The property tax rate is applied to your assessed value to calculate the year’s property taxes.
 As a homeowner, if you disagree with your assessed value, you can challenge it by appealing to the NYC Tax Commission.

 There are two classes of residential property for property tax purposes.
-Class 1 covers between a one and three family homes, while Class 2 is for co-ops, condos, and rental units with more than four units.
+Class 1 covers a one and three family homes, while Class 2 is for co-ops, condos, and rental units with more than four units.

 The property taxes for a Class 1 property is comprised of four steps.
 The city will determine the market value by comparing prices of similar properties that sold in your neighborhood over the past three years.
 Assessed value is determined by taking the market value and multiplying it by the level of assessment (currently 6%).
 Exemptions, or reductions, are subtracted from this figure to figure the taxable value.
 There are some exemptions, such as those based on income, age, and disability.
 Your property tax bill is the taxable value times the tax rate (currently 19.554%), minus any abatements.

 For a Class 2 property, it is a bit more complex, with five steps.
 The first one is to determine the market value, which is generally based on income earnings potential.
 Next, an assessed value is obtained by multiplying the market value by 45.63%.
-Step three applies only for properties with 11 units or more and the next step are for exemptions, which are reductions in the assessed value.
+Step three applies only to properties with 11 units or more and the next step are for exemptions, which are reductions in the assessed value.
 This taxable value is multiplied by the tax rate (12.883%), subtracting any abatements (reductions to the tax), to determine your property tax.

 Property taxes have been rising annually due to higher assessments.
 Generally, the rate of increase has been in the mid-to-high single digit range.